Somatic THERAPy Sessions

 Frequently asked questions

-• Each virtual session is $125.
+Beginning in 2025, each virtual session is $140.
 I do my best to keep my rates affordable to keep somatic therapy accessible to most.
 If you are experiencing extreme financial hardship, we can work with a sliding scale if space is available.
 Payment is due the day-of each session via credit card or Venmo.

-• No. I am not a licensed psychotherapist, nor a trained medical professional.
-I am trained as a Yoga Therapist, and in Somatic Experiencing (tm).
+No. I am not a licensed psychotherapist, nor a trained medical professional.
+I am a Somatic Experiencing ™ Practitioner (SEP), and a Certified Yoga Therapist.
 Psychotherapists treat mental health conditions and make diagnoses, I do not.
 Instead, I utilize naturalistic, body-based protocols to explore and unravel where in your body you may be blocked or stuck, and nurture the places of creativity, peace, and inner-strength.
 Many people find this work to be transformative, as it provides experiential practices, rather than simply telling your story over and over again.
 That being said, this work is NOT a replacement for medical care or psychotherapy.
 If you are working with a psychotherapist or medical-care provider, we can discuss collaboration to assure congruence of care.

 4 Warning Signs your body may be holding onto unresolved trauma*